Woods

 Soft Maple

 Soft Maple is light-to-dark reddish brown, with straight to wavy grain.
 It is about 25% less hard than Hard Maple.
-Often referred to as Ambrosia Maple, the beautiful patterns in the wood are actually caused by wood-boring Ambrosia Beetles!
+Often referred to as Ambrosia Maple, when the beautiful markings in the wood are present, they were actually created by wood-boring Ambrosia Beetles!
+For a great, locally sourced hardwood that is regularly available, check out Soft Maple!

 Origin: Eastern US; Central US; Southeastern Canada